SolemmaLLC/ClimateStudioDocs/docs/thermalZoneSettings.rst

 Loads
 -----------
 Under this tab, the internal loads of a zone are specified due to people, equipment, electric lighting, and hot water.
 The user should make sure that the numbers selected for a given zone constitute a meaningful approximation of how a modeled space is being used or will most likely be used in the case of a design model.
 For each internal load type, there is a peak load (density) normalized by floor area that indicates the heat added to a space at maximum occupancy or when all equipment and lighting is being switched on.
 Each internal load is further described by a schedule that consists of 8760 values for each hour of the year between zero and one.
-To visualize/edit a schedule, left-click on the schdule name to open the `Schedules Editor`_.
+To visualize/edit a schedule, left-click on the schedule name to open the `Schedules Editor`_.
 The different load entry fields are described below.